Longwood Gardens: Peirce-du Pont House

 The Peirce-du Pont House dates from 1730 and is the oldest building at Longwood Gardens.
 It was the family homestead of the Peirce family until 1905 and then became the weekend residence of Pierre du Pont from 1906 until his death in 1954.
 It is now open to the public every day of the year and is included with general admission to the gardens.

 This spacious country home resulted from five major periods of construction covering nearly 200 years.
 The original two-story brick farmhouse was built by Joshua Peirce in 1730 to replace a log cabin built in 1709.
 The brick pattern was Flemish bond brickwork with dark glazed headers and unglazed stretchers.
 The roof had a simple cornice and pent eaves protected the first floor windows and doors.
 In 1764, a two-story addition was made to the east end of the house and included a new dining room.
 The house was enlarged in 1824 adding a large addition to the north of the original structure.
 This building campaign doubled the size of the Peirce's house.
 In 1909, Pierre du Pont modernized the house with a two-story addition to the north.
 Plumbing, electricity, and heating were added throughout the house.

 The largest addition was built by du Pont in 1914 when a mirror image of the original farmhouse was added to the north.
 At the same time, the two wings were connected by Longwood's first conservatory.

 After Pierre du Pont's death in 1954, the 1914 rooms were converted into administrative offices.
 Many of du Pont's possessions were distributed to the du Pont family, although his garden books were retained and form the basis for Longwood's horticultural library.
 Du Pont's other books and his personal papers were transferred to what has become the Hagley Museum and Library near Wilmington, DE.

 The Heritage Exhibit details Longwood's historical and horticultural legacy.
 It draws upon the extensive photographic and manuscript resources now stored at the Hagley Museum and Library to show the entire 300-year history of the property.
 Although the rooms housing the exhibit no longer appear residential, their architectural features have been preserved intact and are visible to visitors, as are photos in many rooms showing the decor during du Pont's occupancy.

 Plant collections

-Longwood's plant collection contains more than 10,000 taxa.
-Although the focus of the gardens is on horticultural displays, rather than developing extensive collections, the gardens have taken steps to prioritize certain collections and are designated as core collections, which receive special focus with regard to their development, management and display in the garden.
-Core collections are central to the mission of Longwood Gardens.
-Each core collection has a plan for its development, management and display, devised and periodically reviewed.
+Longwood's plant collections contain more than 13,500 taxa.
+Of those, Longwood has twelve core collections that are central to the mission of Longwood Gardens, and each core collection has a plan for its development, management, and display—devised and periodically reviewed Currently, four of the core collections are accredited by the American Public Gardens Association Plant Collection Network: Buxus, Chrysanthemum, Nymphaea, and Pierce's trees.
+Legacy collections of Longwood Gardens are plant categories with specific uses that are integral to the historic display aesthetic of the Gardens.
+Additionally, Longwood Gardens is a Level IV ArbNet Accredited Arboretum and a member of the Botanic Gardens Conservation International.